The Dzogchen Summer Retreat

 How to Register

 Because space is limited, we may have to decline some applicants, so you are encouraged to apply as soon as possible.
-Application period will close on June 28, 2010.
+The application period will close on July 10, 2011.
 Once you apply, we will contact you to confirm your registration.

 How to Make Payments